-What is a design code?
+What is a Design Code?

-- Enhancing local character
+- Enhancing local character.

-- Supporting vibrant and healthy communities
+- Supporting vibrant and healthy communities.

-- Addressing the climate emergency
+- Addressing the climate emergency.

 Learnings and materials

-Road to design codes
+Road to Design Codes

 Conversations and Insights

 Click on any of the tiles to read one of the three conversations or four insight stories.

-Made up of local authorities and neighbourhood planning groups they developed design codes to help raise the quality of the built environment in their local area.
+Made up of local authorities and neighbourhood planning groups they developed Design Codes to help raise the quality of the built environment in their local area.

 They built on the experience of 16 previous participants who took part in the National Design Code Pilot Programme (NPFF) in 2021.